How Long Do You Have to File a Claim for a Truck Accident in NJ?

 The Clock Is Ticking.
 Call a New Jersey Truck Accident Lawyer.

-For a commercial truck accident, Pursuing compensation is stressful and difficult.
+For a commercial truck accident, pursuing compensation is stressful and difficult.
 And the short two-year deadline for filing your claim only piles on to the stress and struggle.

 We get it.
 We’ve seen countless New Jersey truck accident victims just like you struggling to meet the many deadlines they now face just to get the compensation they are legally entitled to.